-- A provider on probation has failed to correct one or more areas of noncompliance, or a new area(s) of noncompliance has emerged, and therefore the provider evidences substantial noncompliance with the council's standards and requirements. - A provider withdraws voluntarily from offering continuing education activities.
-Actions to withdraw approval voluntarily are not subject to the council's procedures for procedural reconsideration, reconsideration, and appeal. - Two or more providers merge into a single new provider, resulting in the loss of identity of a previously approved provider. - A provider placed on administrative probation does not submit requested materials and/or fees. - A provider has remained inactive for a period of more than two consecutive years (see Inactive Status).
+- A provider on probation has failed to correct one or more areas of noncompliance, or a new area(s) of noncompliance has emerged, and therefore the provider evidences substantial noncompliance with the Council's standards and requirements. - A provider withdraws voluntarily from offering continuing education activities.
+Actions to withdraw approval voluntarily are not subject to the Council's procedures for procedural reconsideration, reconsideration, and appeal. - Two or more providers merge into a single new provider, resulting in the loss of identity of a previously approved provider. - A provider has remained inactive for a period of more than two consecutive years (see Inactive Status).

-When the council considers an action to withdraw approval, factors having significant impact on the effectiveness of the provider are identified as the basis for the action.
-A decision to withdraw approval will not become final or be published until the processes of procedural reconsideration, reconsideration, and appeals are exhausted.
+When the Council considers an action to withdraw approval, factors having significant impact on the effectiveness of the provider are identified as the basis for the action.
+A decision to withdraw approval will not become final or be published until the processes of procedural reconsideration, reconsideration, and appeal are exhausted.
 Reconsideration and appeal are available only to providers on probation failing to correct areas of noncompliance (see Procedural Reconsideration, Reconsideration, and Appeal).